-|Mode of study||Vocational Full Time|
+|Mode of study||Vocational Full-time|

 |Campus||London Road Campus|

-|Start date||8 January 2019|
+|Start date||8 January 2024|

 |Course code||FLR1ENG (2324)|

-Additional activities include industry visits, guest speakers, fundraising events and competitions.
-You will study English and Maths if appropriate and typically attend College up to 4 days per week.
+This fascinating and practical course covers a range of topics including how to use millers, lathes, MIG / MMA welding, sheet metal fabrication and hand fitting equipment.
+Additional activities include industry visits, guest speakers, fundraising events, and competitions.
+You will study English and Maths, if necessary, and typically attend college up to four days per week.

 You will select two units to suit your requirements, plus the compulsory ‘Working in Engineering’ unit.

 6 months (January start only)

 You can apply online via the APPLY NOW button.
-You can also apply for a second, alternative programme of study on the application page.
-If after reading this factsheet, you are still undecided about the course most suitable for you, please drop in to one of our Open Evenings, ring Admissions on 01743 342346 or email: firstname.lastname@example.org
+You can also apply for a second, alternative programme of study such as A Levels via a separate application.
+If after reading this factsheet, you are still undecided about the course most suitable for you, please drop in to one of our Open Evenings, ring Admissions on 01743 342346 or email firstname.lastname@example.org

 Level 3 in Engineering